MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/data-and-databinding.md

 [![Download Sample](~/media/shared/download.png) Download the sample](https://docs.microsoft.com/samples/xamarin/xamarin-forms-samples/userinterface-listview-switchentrytwobinding)

-A [`ListView`](xref:Xamarin.Forms.ListView) is used for displaying lists of data.
-We'll learn about populating a ListView with data, and how we can bind to the selected item.
+A Xamarin.Forms [`ListView`](xref:Xamarin.Forms.ListView) is used for displaying lists of data.
+This article explains how to populate a `ListView` with data and how to bind data to the selected item.

 ## ItemsSource